vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/readme.md

   - **Back to top button**

-  vuepress-theme-hope adds a home-made back-to-top control that will show up by 300px by default.
+  `vuepress-theme-hope` adds a home-made back-to-top control that will display by 300px by default.

   The back to top button uses a round colored icon instead of the arrow in the default theme.